 Just because a gifted leader is successful in ministry, and has a growing church or ministry; does not mean that it is the Lord’s will.
 Leaders are given powerful preaching and teaching anotinings.
 They are gifted with the ability to build, and minister in healings and miracles.
 This however, does not mean they have been approved and commissioned by the Lord.
 Since the gifts and callings of God are irrevocable, a leader can choose to go into ministry without the commissioning of the Lord and still be successful (according to earthly standards of success).

 Some leaders know they are called and choose to step into ministry without the approval and commissioning of the Lord.
 To be out of timing with the Lord is to be out of His will.
 Christ in them has not come to full measure, so the maturity of God is not operating through them.
 They may be a gifted preacher but they will be incapable of fulfilling their Ephesians 4 mandate.
 They may look successful and grow their ministry, but they will not be able to fulfill the will of God by bringing believers to the mature man, the measure of the stature of the fullness of Christ.
 Therefore they will in fact be disobedient to the call of God on their life.
 Remember, the job description for a pastor or evangelist in Ephesians 4 is not gather a bunch of people, and build a mega church.
 Rather, it is bringing believers to fullness and maturity.
 The Lord is not impressed with our mega churches and our statistics; He is impressed with a high measure of Christ in His people.
 Big ministries and large numbers of people can can look successful, but in truth these types of ministries can be the most shallow.

 Why would the Lord give a leader anointing if they would miss their own high calling of being conformed to the image of Christ, by making ministry their god?
 The Lord knows what we will choose with our own free will.
 He knows that some leaders, when presented with a choice between being conformed to the image of Christ, or entering into ministry to flow in their anointing as soon as possible; will in fact choose ministry.
 He simply gives us what he knows we will ultimately choose, because He knows what we would choose even if we had full understanding of what we are actually choosing.
 Those who in the end, would not choose Him first, He gives their anointing and ministry to them.
 These are like the children of Israel who demanded that God feed their flesh with meat before the proper time.
 The Lord did give them what their self-life desired, but it damaged their souls (Numbers 11:18, Psalm 106:15).
 The Lord will also use these kinds of leaders and their ministries to test believes.
 The test is to see if believers will follow anointing, gifts, good preaching, and power; rather than the transforming maturity of the the Lord that flows through His proven ministers.
 He uses these ministers to test believers, in order to see if they want Him, or gifting.

-Those who He sees will choose Him over ministry, He takes through the wilderness, and by means of the cross; kills their self-life.
-Then He can minister through the person and have His way.
+The believers who will choose the Lord over ministry, will be taken through the wilderness, and by means of the cross; their self-life will be crucified.
+Then the Lord can minister through the person and have His way.
 This is a process of crushing and yielding to the Lord.
 There is no shortcut.
 This is the hard way in which the path is narrow.
 Moses was eighty years old before the Lord commissioned him into His calling.
 Elijah was in the wilderness for many long years being trained by the Lord before his public ministry began.
 The way the current church brings people into ministry, and the way the Lord does it, are very different.
 Our current ministry schools, prophetic schools, and seminaries can never approve or commission a person into ministry.
 Only the Lord Himself can train, prepare, and approve.
 The difference between the vessels trained by the religious system and those trained by the Lord will be abundantly clear.
 The former have head knowledge and information which they minister from, while the latter carry the fire from the throne of God.
 The former carry the doctrine of their prophetic teachers, while the latter carry the Lord’s burden.

 God’s Standards for Leaders in Ministry